Muhammad-Hussain456/Fundamentals_of_Programming-/03_Fundamentals_of_C++.md

 **Definition:**
 A **word** is the **standard unit of data** a CPU can process in one operation.

+The **word size** determines how much data the CPU can process at once.

 It depends on the **CPU architecture**.

 | **Architecture** | **Word Size** |
 |-------------------|---------------|